 The reaction between bromine water and different functional groups are as given below:

-Alkane does not react with the bromine water solution and dark yellow colour of bromine solution remains as such.
+Alkane does not react with the bromine water solution and the dark yellow colour of bromine solution remains as such.

 CH3 + CH2 + CH2 + CH3 → No reaction